Review: February 2, 2019, July 17, 2021

 I’ve modified my water filter by taking a bottle cap that fits on the Platypus water system I use.
 I’ve taken the plastic cap from a 20 ounce plastic bottle, drilled a hole in it, and super-glued it to my Sawyer mini-filter.
 This allows me to easily fill my Platypus bladder and backflush my filter when I get home.

 Use a Smart Water bottle and not the bag that comes with the Sawyer Mini Filter.
 The water bottle is much easier to fill.
-The trick to using the water bottle is that after you have squeezed about 1/4 of the water through the filter, unscrew the bottle just enough from the filter and squeeze the sides of the bottle so air is sucked in and the bottle mostly regains its shape.
+The trick to using the water bottle is that after you have squeezed about 1/8 of the water through the filter, unscrew the bottle just enough from the filter and squeeze the sides of the bottle so air is sucked in and the bottle mostly regains its shape.
 Then screw the bottle snug again and squeeze through more water.
-When you get good at this, only a few drops of water escape each time you unscrew the bottle.
+When you get good at this, only a drop or two of water escape each time you unscrew the bottle.